Shi-morrison/medical-bill-upload-service/README.md

 ## Getting Started

-1.'git clone 'https://github.com/Shi-morrison/medical-bill-upload-service.git' to clone the repo into your file directory
+'git clone 'https://github.com/Shi-morrison/medical-bill-upload-service.git' to clone the repo into your file directory

 ## Installing